 Sharing your skill

 Congrats on making a Shortcut!
 Skills are private by default and only available on the iOS account of the person who created it.
-If desired, skills can be shared through iCloud links and posted on the internet so anyone can download them, but I highly recommend removing personal data such as phone numbers before doing so.
+If desired, skills can be shared through iCloud links and posted on the internet so anyone can download them, but make sure to remove personal data such as phone numbers before doing so.

 Creating an iOS Shortcuts skill is a lot of fun and allows users to explore the basics of programming with ease.
 I highly recommend using these steps to create your own custom iOS Shortcut that solves a problem in your everyday life.